mrtcnylmz/IOS-Shopping-App/README.md

 ## General Information
 - This e-commerce project takes pseudo-real store data from Fake Store API and build a store interface.
+- Users are welcomed by an onboarding page.
 - Users may browse general product page, search for specific products or categorize their browsing.
 - Products have detailed pages with their rating, prices and descriptions.
 - Users have baskets and basket data is saved in the Firebase database, users may visit their basket later to keep shopping, change the quantities of products in basket or delete them for basket altogether.